nuuuwan/news_lk3_data/README.md

 The street value of the seized heroin is believed to be more than Rs.
 1626 million.

 Sri Lanka to Power Up with Uma Oya Project: 120 MW Boost Expected Soon

-Political Landscape Reshapes as ‘New Alliance’ To Takes its First Steps

 ◼️